10 FAQs About Nominee Directors in Hong Kong

 The astronomical cost of compliance is often cited as the reason.

-Moreover, banks also fear if these accounts are used for illegal activities such as money laundering and tax evasion.
+Moreover, banks also fear that these accounts are used for illegal activities such as money laundering and tax evasion.

-If you plan to solicit the services of a nominee director service and appoint a nominee, it must be done right when the company is in a formative stage.
+If you plan to solicit nominee director services and appoint one, you must do so when the company is in a formative stage.

 Since the names of the third-party directors are included in the articles of association, you must know who they are.

-Struggling to appoint the right nominee for your company?
+Struggling to appoint nominee directors that fit your company?

 Get in touch with our specialized team, who can guide you through the process of company formation and clarify your doubts about appointing a third-party director.

-With Air Corporate by your side, you can focus on your business while we take care of the rest.
+With Air Corporate by your side, you can focus on your Hong Kong company while we take care of the rest.
 Set up a consultation with us today and get started.

 Vivian Au